Idaho Special Education Due Process Hearing: What to Expect and When to Use It

 What Due Process Is and When It Applies

 A due process hearing is a quasi-judicial proceeding conducted by an impartial hearing officer.
-In Idaho, special education due process hearings are administered through the Office for Administrative Hearings (OAH).
-The hearing officer is a licensed attorney appointed by the OAH and independent of the district and the State Department of Education.
+In Idaho, the State Department of Education appoints an impartial Hearing Officer within 10 calendar days of filing.
+The Hearing Officer is independent of the district and the State Department of Education.

 You can file for due process when you believe the district has denied your child a Free Appropriate Public Education (FAPE).
 Common triggers: